VermeilChan/MetalSlug6Font/GUIDE.md

    ![Program Download](Assets/MARKDOWN/GUIDE/PROGRAM-DOWNLOAD.png)

 2. **Installation and Setup**
-   - After downloading and installing it the program, navigate to your downloads and locate the folder named `MSFONT`.
+   - After installing it, navigate to your downloads and locate the folder named `MSFONT`.
    - Inside the `MSFONT` folder, find and run the `MSFONT.exe` executable.

    ![Program](Assets/MARKDOWN/GUIDE/PROGRAM.png)